 The North SA Chamber focused on leadership development and public policy advocacy.
 In addition to graduating 85 Leadership Lab participants, the North SA Chamber introduced College Student Memberships – offering students a two-year, discounted membership.
-We launched a brand new software system Chamber Masters that allows our membership to manage, market and enhance their business online through the Member Information Center.
+We launched a brand-new software system Chamber Masters that allows our membership to manage, market and enhance their business online through the Member Information Center.
 A group of North SA Chamber board members, volunteers and staff went to Austin for the very first Legislative Day advocating for tuition revenue bonds for local universities and increased highway funding.
-Legislature approved the issuance of tuition revenue bonds to several local universities and passed Proposition 7 – a constitutional amendment allocating billions of dollars for highways in Texas.
+The legislature approved tuition revenue bonds for UTSA, The UT Health Science Center, and Texas A&M San Antonio.
+The legislature also passed Proposition 7 – a constitutional amendment allocating billions of dollars for highways in Texas.
 The North SA Chamber Board endorsed a Charter Amendment to pay our City Council and Mayor a living wage that was later approved by voters.

 The North SA Chamber celebrated 40 years of service to San Antonio.
 We promoted workforce development through the addition of an online training catalog, the launch of College Student Memberships and graduated the largest Leadership Lab class of 80 participants.
 The Board of Directors: opposed the proposed Storm Water Fee rate and methodology restructuring and it was removed from the 2015 City Budget; endorsed Proposition 1 to authorize annual disbursements from the state’s oil and gas production tax collections to the State Highway Fund; and endorsed the Vista Ridge water pipeline.
 We launched the North SA Chamber Member Benefit Solutions program by MetLife offering members with 2 to 999 employees, access to competitive group rates for life, dental, disability and vision coverage.